ruimo/sl-certdns/README.md

 1. Go to IBM Cloud web site.
 1. Navigate Manage => Access(IAM)
 1. Click on Users located left side.
+2. Click on the user you want to use.
-1. Click on 'Details' link located at top right.
+3. Click on 'Details' link located at top right.
-1. Pick 'SoftLayer username' for your SL_USER.
+4. Pick 'SoftLayer username' for your SL_USER.
-1. Click 'API keys' in the left menu.
+5. Click 'API keys' in the left menu.
-1. Select 'Classic Infrastructure API keys' from 'View' drop down.
+6. Select 'Classic Infrastructure API keys' from 'View' drop down.
-1. Click on 'Create an IBM Cloud API key' to obtain API key (If you have created it before, just click 'Detail' from the right most menu).
+7. Click on 'Create an IBM Cloud API key' to obtain API key (If you have created it before, just click 'Detail' from the right most menu).
-1. Use the API key created above for SL_API_KEY
+8. Use the API key created above for SL_API_KEY

 ## Creating certificate